 These videos don't merely describe -- they actually show interesting and unique science in action.
 Every video starts with engaging essential questions, then dig in.
 Beyond conversation pieces, the videos here would probably make great hooks for a lesson or unit.

 Misconceptions -- A handful of simple, common misconceptions are explained and exploded.

 Science Experiments! -- This playlist shows actual experiments, some of which could be difficult to replicate in a classroom or school, oftentimes with helpful explanations, motion graphics, and super-slow-mo video.

 Vi Hart’s (mostly) math and music videos are genuinely off-the-wall, but in a really great and unique way that's bound to have broad appeal.
 Plenty of these videos are fun and engaging enough for younger kids, yet still complex enough to challenge high schoolers (and adults!) to think outside the box.

 Mathmusician Stuff -- An interesting DIY investigation into the intersections between math and music.

 Thanksgiving: Edible Math -- Ever wondered how to shape your mashed potato trough to hold the most gravy?
 Now you can find out.

 Note: A lot of videos on YouTube come with advertisements, including those that seem targeted to users’ browsing history (both on YouTube and elsewhere on the web).
 This is, unfortunately, one of the big trade-offs when using YouTube in the classroom.
 Many of the channels on the list above have ads.
 As you select videos to show, be thoughtful about the ads that might come with them and whether or not you want your students to see these.

-To learn more about effectively using video in your classroom, check out our collection of resources on the topic: Use Video in the Classroom to Stimulate Critical Thinking.
+And to learn more about effectively using video in the classroom, explore our collection of resources on the topic: Use Video in the Classroom to Stimulate Critical Thinking.

 Photo courtesy of Allison Shelley/The Verbatim Agency for American Education: Images of Teachers and Students in Action.